Nacrescode/C_Projects/README.md

 - **GREATEST NUMBER FINDER:** Finds the largest number among four user inputs
 - **QUADRATIC EQUATION ROOTS:** Solves the quadratic equation ax² + bx + c = 0
 - **SUM OF NUMBERS AND SQUARES:** Calculates the sum of all integers from 1 to a user-entered number & Calculates the sum of the squares of all integers from 1 to a user-entered number
+- **AVERAGE OF NUMBERS: Calculates:** the average of user-entered numbers using a for loop